xneelo/localize-toolkit/README.md

 #### `initialLanguage`

 - Provide the initial language string.
-If used with [initialPhrases](#initialphrases), will set language and use the object provided to map phrases.
-Otherwise, will call [getPhrases](#getphrases) API endpoint if provided.
+If used with `initialPhrases`, will set language and use the object provided to map phrases.
+Otherwise, will call `getPhrases API endpoint if provided.

 #### `initialPhrases`

-- If [initialLanguage](#initiallanguage) is provided, this prop can be given to provide a phrases object.
-Otherwise an API call to [getPhrases](#getphrases) will be made with the initial language.
+- If `initialLanguage` is provided, this prop can be given to provide a phrases object.
+Otherwise an API call to `getPhrases` will be made with the initial language.

 #### `getPhrases`